 The Light Reaction Regiment (LRR) is the Philippine Army’s counterterrorism unit that was officially established on February 1, 2004.
 The LRR is mandated to conduct counterterrorism and other special forces operations on Philippine soil.
-The unit is sometimes known as the Philippine’s Delta Force due to its counterterrorism experience and lineage from American special forces training [source].
+The unit is sometimes known as the Philippine Delta Force due to its counterterrorism experience and lineage from receiving American special forces training and in particular Delta Force. [source].

 The LRR is based in Fort Ramon Magsaysay, Nueva Ecija, where they are posted alongside the Special Forces Regiment (Airborne) [source].
 The unit is under the command of the Armed Forces of the Philippines Special Operations Command (AFPSCOCOM) [source].